The 10 Best Lake Tahoe Beaches

 How does that old saying go?
 When you find yourself surrounded by locals, you know you’re in the right spot.
 Perfect for families of all sizes, this South Lake Tahoe beach is less crowded than other area public ones, but no less fun.
 Choose from a plethora of rental options like canoeing, kayaking, paddle boarding or windsurfing, or just enjoy the panoramic views from your place in the sand.
 Parking is limited however.
 Try to get there before 11am if you can.

 Kiva Beach is often considered the hidden gem of South Lake Tahoe beaches.
 It can be hard to find.
-But once you do, you’ll be rewarded with incredible mountain views that even your best friend will notice (it’s one of the few dog friendly beaches in the south part of the lake).
-It also happens to be one of the rare beaches that offers free parking.
+But once you do, you’ll be rewarded with incredible mountain views.
+It's also one of the rare beaches in this area of South Lake Tahoe that offers free parking and is dog-friendly.
 But while there are paved pathways to the sand, it can be a little rocky at first once you get there.
 So don’t ditch the shoes quite yet.

 The Best Spot ~ For Hot Summer Nights